 - Decision making ― Which solution can we agree on?

 Consensus on the ultimate course of action will be reached more easily if a team continually makes “smaller” consensus decisions throughout the earlier stages of the process.

 Collaboration does not take place spontaneously.
-It needs to be planned, structured, and facilitated.
+It needs to be:

-While it is impossible to fully foresee the course and the outcomes of collaboration, we can (and should) define the procedural framework and plan the processes of reaching consensus and implementing the agreed solutions.
-Put simply, we define the pathway towards action without knowing what the action will be.
+While it is impossible to fully foresee the course and the outcomes of collaboration, we can define the procedural framework and plan the processes of reaching a consensus and implementing the agreed solutions.
+We define the pathway towards action without knowing what the action will be.

 Straus defines this procedural framework as a “process map”.
 It is a collectively defined and agreed set of roles and processes that predicts the steps in the collaborative process.
 Think of it as a well-structured meeting agenda, only on a higher level.